Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

 File systems
 ------------
-- At storage layer, hadoop uses a plugin model, different FS implementation can be used.
+- At storage layer, hadoop has a general-purpose filesystem abstration.
+It uses a plugin model, different FS implementation can be used.
 The default is HDFS.

 - Location awareness of Hadoop compatible file systems.